Why All Future Netflix Originals Are Making This Huge Change

 In March 2018, Truth Initiative found that Stranger Things had the most instances of tobacco use at 182 among all Netflix shows examined.
 In season 2, that number went up to 262.
 While season 3, released on July 4, has not yet been reviewed, the most recent seasons of other Netflix shows like Unbreakable Kimmy Schmidt, Orange Is The New Black, and House of Cards had similar increases.

 “Content has become the new tobacco commercial,” CEO and president of Truth Initiative, Robin Koval, said in a statement to Variety.
-“We’re seeing a pervasive reemergence of smoking imagery across screens that is glamorizing and re-normalizing a deadly addiction and putting young people squarely in the crosshairs of the tobacco industry.”
+“We’re seeing a pervasive reemergence of smoking imagery across screens that is glamorising and re-normalising a deadly addiction and putting young people squarely in the crosshairs of the tobacco industry.”

 Refinery29 has reached out Netflix for comment.